Abyan conflict: Small attacks and AQAP comeback

 AQAP returned to Abyan in mid-September 2016, with small attacks against security forces.

 On September 14 militants attacked security forces in al ‘Ayn city, Abyan governorate.
 AQAP militants killed two Hizam security forces after approaching a checkpoint dressed in military uniforms.

 On September 15 Al Qaeda mortars targeted security forces in Mudia district.
 Hizam security forces attempted to clear the mortar site following the attack.
 Fighting erupted in western and northern Abyan, with many gunfights.

 On September 23 one soldier was killed in Zinjibar after an AQAP attack.
 As of September 26, AQAP had returned to Lawder and Al Wade'a District, fighting Hizam troops, resulting in the death of AQAP commander Abdullah Saeed Habibat and the capture of Abu Osama Al-Yasiri in Al Wadea.
 Two militants and one Hizam troop were killed in the clashes.

 As of October 6, AQAP had made a comeback in al Mafhad district by attacking security forces, killing at least one Hizam soldier.

 On October 20 fighting erupted in Zinjibar and Lawder that left 12 Hizam troops and 7 AQAP dead.

 On October 27 fighting in Lawdar left three security forces and one AQAP commander dead.
-Seven AQAP fighters were arrested after clashes in Zinjibar and Lawdar. in med-November During a 2-hour battle in Lawder and Jaar, AQAP stole heavy machine guns and supplies from Hizam troops.
+Seven AQAP fighters were arrested after clashes in Zinjibar and Lawdar.
+In mid-November During a 2-hour battle in Lawder and Jaar, AQAP stole heavy machine guns and supplies from Hizam troops.

 On November 20 AQAP attacks killed more than three AQAP troops in Lawdar.

 On November 27 Hizam arrested two AQAP in Jaar.

 On December 20 5 Hizam troops were killed in Lawdar by AQAP attacks.

 On December 30, a US drone strike killed AQAP Emir of Lawdar in Al Bayda Governorate, Jalal Al-Seydi, and his bodyguard, Abu Bilal al-Lawdari.
 After his death, AQAP retook control of Lawder.

 In the dawn of January 3, 2017, AQAP fighters ambushed al-Hizam troops in the outskirts of the Shuqrah district, southern Abyan.
 Three Hizam troops were killed and many injured.
 After the incident, clashes erupted between Hizam troops who not been strategically positioned.
 During the conflict many Hizam troops were injured.
 Hadi loyal soldiers attacked AQAP forces in al-Maraqisha mountains, with more than 40 armored vehicles, but AQAP ambushed them before their attack.
 The death toll was 15 terrorists and 11 Hadi loyals.

 On January 4 AQAP attacked Hizam troops in Lawder and Shuqrah, killing three and wounding two.
 Two AQAP soldiers were killed.

 On January 9 Hizam and security forces troops officially withdrew from northern Abyan, leaving the territory to AQAP warlords, after intense fights in Lawdar and Shuqrah, giving AQAP complete control and strongholds in Abyan, 4 months after it withdrew from Abyan.